 If you aren’t targeting decision makers, you are getting no closer to closing the sale.
 Okay, this is something you probably already know, but have you mastered your technique for actually finding and developing a relationship with executives?

 Try these tips –

-Targeting becomes a whole lot easier now that keeping tabs on your prospects is as easy as developing a connection through social media.
-Linkedin is one of the most underutilized tools among sales teams.
+Targeting becomes a whole lot easier now that keeping tabs on your sales prospects is as easy as developing a connection through social media.
+LinkedIn is one of the most underutilized tools among sales teams.

-With today’s social media channel explosion you can learn anything about anyone at any time..
-Before you make your next prospecting call take the time to research the company, explore their current happenings and engage with them.
+With today’s social media channel explosion you can learn anything about anyone at any time.
+Before you make your next sales prospecting call take the time to research the company, explore their current happenings and engage with them.

-With social media at your fingertips, your prospecting productivity can easily skyrocket.
-In addition to Linked, look for your prospects on Twitter and Facebook.
+With social media at your fingertips, your sales prospecting productivity can easily skyrocket.
+In addition to LinkedIn, look for your prospects on Twitter and Facebook.